- Contact us

 Work with your child to draw a circle, oval, square, rectangle, triangle, diamond, star, and heart on a sheet of paper.
 Then, walk around your house, the backyard, the neighborhood, or a nearby park and look for these shapes in different rooms, on street signs, on houses and buildings, and in nature — and make sure to name each shape as you go.

 On your mark, get set, bake!
-Not only is cooking fun, it’s educational and usually results in something delicious.
+Not only is cooking fun, but it’s also educational and usually results in something delicious.
 Start with a simple recipe, such as bread, pizza dough, cookies, or soup.
 Read the recipe out loud and talk about the different measurements.
 When it’s time to add one cup of flour or one teaspoon of salt, help your child pick out the right measuring cup and spoon and fill them up.

 Whether you want to build on a concept your child is learning in preschool, your child has started asking about different shapes, or you simply need interesting ideas you can turn to during downtime, take advantage of these math activities you can do at home.